TraNequaFauntleroy/web-sprint-challenge-applied-javascript/README.md

 3. What is an event listener?
     A: An event listener is a procedure in JavaScript that waits for an event to occur.
 4. Why would we convert a NodeList into an Array?
     A: So we can have access to advances array methods like map, filter, forEach.
-Node list itself is a collection of DOM nodes, and has limitations because its not an array.
+Node list itself is a collection of DOM nodes, and has limitations because it's not an array.
 5. What is a component?
     A: Like a function, Components are independent and reusable bits of code.